 With a bait that far away, the brothers need the taut braid to drive home the hook point.
 "Basically, braid enlarges our fishing zone," Watts says.

 Just how much farther braid casts remains debatable, but its smaller diameter compared with mono means it flies through the air and cuts through water more easily.

+When is the best time to use braided fishing line?
 The brothers use 10-pound braid and spinning gear on the open flats, and then switch to 40- to 50-pound SpiderWire Stealth on bait-casting reels when fishing around mangroves.
 The stronger braid allows them to pull fish from structure quickly where mono might give the fish time and distance to wrap a few roots.

 Braid's sensitivity makes it a great line for working plugs and lures and for bottomfishing.
 "It's great for any crank or spinner bait that has movement," Norris says.
 "If you pick up a piece of grass on the line, you feel it.
 And it creates more positive contact with the fish."

 Braid also offers more strength compared with line diameter, which means anglers pack more line onto smaller reels — an advantage for long-range tuna fishermen off Southern California.
 SoCal yellowtail anglers prefer braid because it quickly slices through kelp, a favorite hiding place for those Pacific brawlers.

 But while braid's strength creates confidence, its knot-failure rate means connections must be tried and tested.
 When you tie mono and braid together, braid will win.
 "With some knots, people are getting only 50 percent [breaking strength]," Drouet says.

 Pros like Montella know how to make the best connections between braid and mono, and while they use braid for a main line, they also rig long top shots and wind-on leaders offshore to add stretch and subtract visibility.